rfgvieira/Auau/README.md

 # Auau

-A simple app to dog owners to manage your puppies
+A app to dog owners to manage your puppies

 ## Stack